2023 Most Popular Statistics Bachelor's Degree Schools in the New England Region

 Of the 15 students majoring in stats at UVM, 67% are male and 33% are female.

 Williams College landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree statistics programs.
-Located in the town of Williamstown, Williams is a private not-for-profit school with a small student population.
+Located in the fringe town of Williamstown, Williams is a private not-for-profit college with a small student population.

 Women make up 29% of the stats majors at the school.

-Mount Holyoke College ranked #9 on this year’s Most Popular Statistics Bachelor’s Degree Schools in the New England Region list.
-Located in the suburb of South Hadley, Mt.
-Holyoke is a private not-for-profit college with a small student population.
+Mount Holyoke College came in at #9 in this year’s edition of the Most Popular Statistics Bachelor’s Degree Schools in the New England Region ranking.
+Located in the large suburb of South Hadley, Mt.
+Holyoke is a private not-for-profit school with a small student population.

 About 25% of the students majoring in stats at the school are women while 75% are male.

-Explore the best statistics schools for a specific state in the New England region.
+Explore the best statistics colleges for a specific state in the New England region.

 Statistics Related Majors